Cornell Small Farms Program Update- Fall 2012

 Figs and Farm Energy

 What do figs have to do with farm energy?
 Come out and visit Leo Seimion’s 25 acre organic farm in Summit, NY on October 5th to find out.
 Leo is growing oranges, lemons and figs in his greenhouse which is warmed by radiant heat.
 He also has a 9.4 KW grid tied PV electric system and a roof mounted evacuated tube solar hot water system, among many other energy conservation and renewable energy features.
 The farm energy field day is the first of a series offered throughout New York during the month of October.
-For the full schedule and to register, visit www.smallfarms.cornell.edu.
+View the full schedule register!